Erik J. Larson: The Myth of Artificial Intelligence

-In his endorsement of The Myth of Artificial Intelligence, venture capitalist Peter Thiel wrote "If you want to know about AI, read this book...it shows how a supposedly futuristic reverence for Artificial Intelligence retards progress when it denigrates our most irreplaceable resource for any future progress: our own human intelligence.”
+In his endorsement of The Myth of Artificial Intelligence, venture capitalist Peter Thiel wrote "If you want to know about AI, read this book...it shows how a supposedly futuristic reverence for Artificial Intelligence retards progress when it denigrates our most irreplaceable resource for any future progress: our own human intelligence."
 The book also received endorsements from writer John Horgan and CEO of the Allen Institute for Artificial Intelligence Oren Etzioni.
 It has been reviewed for The Critic, Engadget, Fast Company, The Financial Times, Inside Story, The New Atlantis, The New York Review of Books, Prometheus: Critical Studies in Innovation, R&A Enterprise Architecture, Tech Monitor, TechTalks, The Times Literary Supplement, Towards Data Science, The Village Voice, The Wall Street Journal, and The Wire India.

+Although the book remained largely unknown after its 2016 self-publication, in late 2025 Larson began publicly describing Benderland as the conceptual prequel to The Myth of Artificial Intelligence, noting on his Substack that the latter was originally drafted under the working title Machineland.

 Post-Myth Publications

 Larson wrote "Back to the Fifties: Reassessing Technological and Political Progress," published in the American Affairs Journal.
-His article "Who’s Smarter: AI or a 5-Year-Old?" appeared in Nautius, "Why Human Intelligence Thrives Where Machines Fail" in Metro Silicon Valley, and "Why Smart Cities are a Dumb Idea" in UnHerd.
-Larson also reviewed the book Mindless: The Human Condition in the Age of Artificial Intelligence by Robert Skidelsky for the Los Angeles Review of Books.
+His article "Who's Smarter: AI or a 5-Year-Old?" appeared in Nautius, "Why Human Intelligence Thrives Where Machines Fail" in Metro Silicon Valley, and "Why Smart Cities are a Dumb Idea" in UnHerd.
+Larson also reviewed the book Mindless: The Human Condition in the Age of Artificial Intelligence by Robert Skidelsky as well as The AI Con: How to Fight Big Tech's Hype and Create the Future We Want by Emily M. Bender and Alex Hannafor the Los Angeles Review of Books.
+With Andrew Trousdale, Larson authored the article "Scrolling Alone" for Johnathan Haidt's After Babel Substack.
+Larson discussed the piece in an interview for the RNZ Life and Society podcast.